 Most likely, your boss is one of the first people to arrive in the morning.
 If you're already there, or if you arrive around the same time as they do, you're able to have more one-on-one interactions with your employer than you may be able to when a larger group is involved.
 Who knows where getting in good with the boss can lead!

-7. You get the dish.
+7. You get the inside information.

 As people trickle in, you're able to speak to everyone and cover all of your bases.
 Whether it's just a quick hello or more in-depth conversation, you get to take part in it all.